1. There will be a contract between you and us when your online booking is confirmed.

 5. All cancellations must be advised immediately - our cancellation policy is detailed below.

-A deposit of 50% of the booking fee is payable at the time of the booking, the balance being due thirteen weeks before the arrival date.
+A deposit of 50% of the booking fee is payable at the time of the booking, the balance being due eight weeks before the arrival date.

 The guest must remit the balance so that we receive the payment by the due date.